 As a final note: ARP is an IPv4 protocol.
 In IPv6 networks, its function is replaced by a more comprehensive protocol called NDP (Neighbor Discovery Protocol), which uses ICMPv6 messages to handle address resolution, neighbor tracking, and router discovery — all without relying on broadcast.
 That's a topic for another day, which we'll cover in a future article on IPv6.

-pingto contact a device on your LAN that you've never communicated with before (a roommate's computer, or your router's IP).
-Then capture packets with Wireshark or tcpdump to find the ARP request and reply.# macOS/Linux packet capture (requires sudo) sudo tcpdump -i en0 arp -n # In another terminal, ping the gateway ping 192.168.1.1
+Use ping to contact a device on your LAN that you've never communicated with before (a roommate's computer, or your router's IP).
+Then capture packets with Wireshark or tcpdump to find the ARP request and reply.

 Simulate an IP address conflict Assign the same IP address to two devices on the same LAN and use Wireshark to observe the gratuitous ARP interactions.
 See if the operating system detects the conflict and shows a warning.